-And when we were good and drunk we’d all turn loose out onto the midway.
+And when we were good and drunk we’d all turn loose out on the midway.
 I remember riding the giant sliding board -- wheee! -- at about 4 in the morning with Randall, who’d just gotten out from the Illinois state pen for a 10-year manslaughter stretch he got for killing his boss.
-He said the gun firing was an accident.
+He swore it was an accident.

 I can’t believe we made it through the whole summer without anyone trying to rob or kill us, especially Doug, the pretty one.

 And then there were the girls.
 I told Val there were just two.